2022–23 Sheffield United F.C. season

-The 2022–23 season is the 134th season in the existence of Sheffield United Football Club and the club's second consecutive season in the Championship.
-In addition to the league, they will also compete in the 2022–23 FA Cup and the 2022–23 EFL Cup.
+The 2022–23 season was the 134th season in the existence of Sheffield United Football Club and the club's second consecutive season in the Championship.
+In addition to the league, they also competed in the FA Cup, the EFL Cup.
+On 26 April, following a 2–0 win at home against West Bromwich Albion, Sheffield United were promoted to the Premier League.